mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 Note that this will create an SQLite database file named `local.db` in the `backend` directory.
 Remove it before running another batch of tests.

-The tests have been separated into a unit test suite and an integration test suite, according to the external containers needed for each run.
+The tests include a unit test suite and an integration test suite.
 There are make targets available at the root folder, as follows:

 * `backend-test`: runs `backend-unit-test` and `backend-int-test`
   * `backend-unit-test`: runs tests in `backend/tests/unit/*/test_*.py` (any depth of subfolders)
   * `backend-int-test`: runs tests in `backend/tests/int/*/test_*.py` (any depth of subfolders)

-The SQLite configuration and the test containers are started for integration tests.
+The SQLite configuration making use of a local file is used in both unit and integration tests.
+Test containers are started for integration tests.

 ## Data models